All Episodes

 He's an ingrate.

-We didn't think we should have been there in the first place, and we're we're sad we went there, and we want to get out of there, and this guy won't even support us.
+We didn't think we should have been there in the first place, and we're sad we went there, and we want to get out of there, and this guy won't even support us.

-Why, this guy is just a puppet.
+Why, this guy's just a puppet.

-Why he doesn't have his own mind.
+Why, he doesn't have his own mind.

 He can't say what he wants to say.